-The patient's immune system must be suppressed after the transplant, but not so much that the infection risk is increased.
-None-the-less, the risk of infection is increased with the use of immunosuppressant medications.
-Treatment and prevention of GVHD involves the use of non-specific immunosuppressive medications such as methotrexate, corticosteroids, cyclosporine and tacrolimus.
+The patient’s immune system must be suppressed after the transplant, but not so much that the infection risk is increased.
+None-the-less, the risk of infection is always a concern due to the use of immunosuppressant medications.
+Treatment and prevention of GVHD involve the use of non-specific immunosuppressive medications such as methotrexate, corticosteroids, cyclosporine and tacrolimus.

-A 28 year-old male arrives in the emergency department after he suffered a closed head injury from a motor vehicle accident.
-His wife and mother were in the emergency department shortly after he arrived as they were travelling in a car behind his when he was in the accident.
+A 28-year-old male arrives in the emergency department after he suffered a closed head injury from a motor vehicle accident.
+His wife and mother were in the emergency department shortly after he arrived as they were traveling in a car behind him when he was in the accident.

 The brain flow study showed no blood flow to the brain.
 Based on this and the physical exam the neurologist determined that the patient was brain dead.
 A referral was made to the organ procurement organization.

-uring this process the patient had a reduction in blood pressure to an average blood pressure of 98/56 mm Hg with an average heart rate of 103 beats per minute.
+During this process, the patient had a reduction in blood pressure to an average blood pressure of 98/56 mm Hg with an average heart rate of 103 beats per minute.
 The patient was noted to have a stable creatinine level, blood urea nitrogen level and liver function tests.

-The organ recover coordinator evaluated the patient and determined that the patient was a candidate for organ donation, but was concerned with the clinical picture.
+The organ recovery coordinator evaluated the patient and determined that the patient was a candidate for organ donation but was concerned with the clinical picture.
 The attending physician increased the intravenous fluids to help maintain blood pressure to reduce the risk or organ hypoperfusion.

 The family was made aware that the patient was brain dead.
-The physician who had the conversation with the family discussed organ donation, but did not push the issue because the family was very upset about the losing their loved one.
+The physician who had the conversation with the family discussed organ donation but did not push the issue because the family was very upset about losing their loved one.

 The physician spoke to the transplant coordinator from the OPO and suggested that she talk to the family.
 The coordinator, who has special training in grief counseling, counseled the family.
-She worked with the family and helped them accept the fact their love one was brain dead.
-After a period of time the family was open to the option of organ donation.
-After working with the coordinator the family was agreeable to donate all tissues and organs.
+She worked with the family and helped them accept the fact their loved one was brain dead.
+After a period of time, the family was open to the option of organ donation.
+After working with the coordinator, the family was agreeable to donate all tissues and organs.